Akako0/Akako0/README.md

 - 👋 Hi, I’m Akakø
-- 👀 I’m interested in everything
+- 👀 I’m a french web and software developer
-- 🌱 I’m currently learning pygame 'cause why not ?
+- 🌱 I’m currently making small projets called mini project, there are simple webpage with no backend and very little animations.
-- 💞️ I’m looking for a teamate if ur interested
+- 💞️ I’m looking for one or more person to dev with
 - 📫 You can contact me on Akako.mail@gmail.com

 <!---
 Akako0/Akako0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.